Menu

 ProfileWhat it installsBest for

-full-stackHosted MCP + snipara-companion + rlm-runtimeHosted context plus local execution
+full-stackHosted MCP + snipara-companion + snipara-sandboxHosted context plus local execution.
+Orchestrator is not included unless --with-orchestrator is passed.

 create-snipara installs a hosted-first setup.
 Snipara stays the source of truth for memory, review, policy, and orchestration.
-The local install only adds a thin edge layer for hook capture, context restore, and optional safe execution.
+The local install only adds a Snipara Sandbox edge layer for hook capture, context restore, optional safe execution, and explicit production orchestration when requested.

-• Hosted core: 102-tool MCP surface, reviewed memory, orchestration, automation policies
+• Hosted core: 125-tool MCP surface, reviewed memory, orchestration, automation policies

-• Thin edge runtime: local hooks, compatibility CLI flows, and optional rlm-runtime
+• Snipara Sandbox edge: local hooks, compatibility CLI flows, and optional snipara-sandbox

-• Companion workflows: rlm-hook query, plan, multi-query, orchestrate, load-document, upload, chunk, events recent, session-bootstrap, and task-commit
+• Companion workflows: snipara-companion query, status, brief, timeline, handoff, plan, multi-query, orchestrate, load-document, upload, onboard-folder, chunk, events recent, session-bootstrap, task-commit, and managed workflow commands

 • Generated companion pack: .snipara/companion with client-aware command presets, local usage guidance, and a doctor report